klowe45/se_project_react/README.md

 WTWR is an application that utilizes a weather API.
 With this API, the user is able to get their local temperature.
 The application then takes the temperature and filters clothing options for the user.

 ## What To Come
 WTWR is far from done.
 Coming up soon is a dynamic interface to adjust for multiple screen sizes.
+UI updates for a more interactive application.

 ## Images
 ![image](https://github.com/user-attachments/assets/89a3b466-b7cc-4517-8cd8-254069a1db9e)